kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions-pt2.markdown

-YAML stands for `YAML Ain't Markup Language` and offers another way to serialize data. [`PyYaml`](http://pyyaml.org/wiki/PyYAMLDocumentation) does not live in the standard library but seems like the most popular way of parsing YAMLs in Python so I'm including it here.
+YAML stands for `YAML Ain't Markup Language` and offers another way to serialize data. [`PyYaml`](http://pyyaml.org/wiki/PyYAMLDocumentation) does not live in the standard library but seems like the most popular way to parse YAMLs in Python.

 Why they're useful